Learn How To Enjoy Buying More Free Time For Yourself

-Paying people to do a certain task sometimes causes guilty feeling or thought of being perceived as lazy.
+Paying people to do a certain task sometimes causes guilty feelings or thoughts of being perceived as lazy.
 Why?
 Let’s talk about buying free time for yourself for the sole purpose of making yourself happier.
-We will create a guilty free happiness zone.
+We will create a guilty-free happiness zone.

 Consumerism Should Be The Cause Of Guilt Not Free Time

 Studies show that buying stuff does not make you happier in the long term.
 The magic quickly wears off over time.
 We have closets, basements, attics, and garages full of forgotten purchases that were supposed to make us happy.